 Tiffany R. Warren, Senior Vice President & Chief Diversity Officer, Omnicom Group

 Keith Wetmore, Managing Partner, San Francisco Office, Major, Lindsey and Africa

 Memento Mori: History, Memory & Mourning in the LGBTQ Community

 In his landmark study of history and memory, French historian Pierre Nora descibed a lieu de mémoire (site of memory) as “any significant entity [….] which by dint of human will or the work of time has become a symbolic element of the memorial heritage of a [given] community.”
 Speaking specifically about the ability of objects or places (monuments, museums) to homogenize memory and transform it into a national narrative, Nora’s observations hold particular resonance for the global LGBTQ nation.
 For every triumph or victory afforded LGBTQ constituents, painful setbacks – if not tragic developments – continue to underscore the importance of memory, resistance, unity and pride in helping push for the ultimate equality.
 This closing conversation ponders individual and corporate responsibility in contributing to collective memory around the American LGBTQ experience.

-Wesley D. Bizzell, Esq., Senior Assistant General Counsel & Managing Director of Political Law & Ethics Programs, Altria Client Services LLC; President-Elect, National LGBT Bar Association
+Wesley D. Bizzell, Esq., Senior Assistant General Counsel & Managing Director of Political Law & Ethics Programs, Altria Client Services LLC; President, National LGBT Bar Association

 Dennis H. Hranitzky, Partner & Co-Head, International & Insolvency Litigation, Dechert LLP